 The default behavior is to only download a single commit's data or the HEAD commit of a branch.
-Please review optional arguments for other behaviors
+Please review optional arguments for other behaviors hangar fetch-data [OPTIONS] REMOTE STARTPOINT import

-'''

-hangar fetch-data [OPTIONS] REMOTE STARTPOINT

-'''

-'''

--d, --aset <aset>
+- -d, --aset <aset>

 specify any number of aset keys to fetch data for.

-'''

-'''

--n, --nbytes <nbytes> total amount of data to retrieve in MB/GB.
+- -n, --nbytes <nbytes>

+total amount of data to retrieve in MB/GB.
-'''

--a, --all-history

-Retrieve data referenced in every parent commit accessible to the STARTPOINT import
+- -a, --all-history Retrieve data referenced in every parent commit accessible to the STARTPOINT

-Import file(s) at PATH to ARRAYSET in the staging area.
+Import file or directory of files at PATH to ARRAYSET in the staging area.